Being an accepted disciple

-To my great astonishment and perhaps even a little disappointment, I came very soon to discover that the count was a figure more mythical than real, an enigmatic character who was said not to grow old, able to alchemically produce gold, founder of secret societies and even more bizarre things that to tell the truth left me not a little puzzled.
+To my great astonishment and, perhaps, even a little disappointment, I came very soon to discover that the Count was a figure more mythical than real, an enigmatic Character who was said not to grow old, was able to alchemically produce gold, was the Founder of Secret Societies, and even more bizarre things that, to tell the truth, left me not a little puzzled.

-For years in my spare time, I searched for everything I could about the Count, I read all the books I found, contacted and met people who were connected to him.
-I felt I had to reach a greater understanding and again a very strong thirst took possession of my spirit.
-This time it was of a different nature, no longer mental or esoteric knowledge, but rather spiritual.
+For years, in my spare time, I searched for everything I could about the Count.
+I read all the books I found, contacted and met people who were connected to Him.
+I felt I had to reach a greater understanding, and again a very strong thirst took possession of my spirit.
+This time it was of a different nature, no longer mental or esoteric knowledge but rather spiritual.
 I always wanted to keep that wonderful vibration in me that I felt when I read that book.
-I wanted to know and acquire the mastery of that Violet Flame who had burned me on those nights.
+I wanted to know and acquire the mastery of that Violet Flame which had burned me on those nights.

-And so I opened the hunt for the Count ...
+And so I opened my hunt for the Count ...